grifcj/stm32-can/README.md

 Building Renode is documented [here](https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html).

-Our changes to Renode are only in the infrastracture submodule.
+The fixes for CAN in Renode are only in the infrastracture submodule.
 Recursively clone our [fork](https://github.com/grifcj/renode.git) of Renode, which will pull down the custom infrastructure module.

 It can be built according to normal instructions, which for linux is simply